Will the pound, which has risen against the U.S. dollar, continue to gain ground? All eyes are on its direction during European trading hours.

 - Remarks by Nagel, President of the German Central Bank

-In yesterday's U.S. currency trading, the U.S. dollar fell against the yen.
-The USD/JPY pair dropped from 151.410 to 150.213.
-The decline occurred as the pair was capped by the 200-period EMA on the hourly chart.On the 4-hour chart, the pair is seen declining along the 20-day moving average (MA), and on the daily chart, the candlesticks have fallen just below the support line of the 20-day MA.
-Furthermore, during today’s Asian trading session, the pair has broken below the daily 20-day MA and is currently trading in the 149 yen range.
+In the U.S. currency market yesterday, the U.S. dollar fell against the yen.
+The USD/JPY pair fell from 151.410 to 150.213.
+The decline occurred as the pair was capped by the 200 EMA on the hourly chart.On the 4-hour chart, the pair is seen declining along the 20-MA, and on the daily chart, the candlesticks have fallen to just below the 20-MA support line.
+Furthermore, during today’s Asian trading session, the pair has broken below the daily 20-MA and is currently trading in the 149-yen range.

 Among European currencies, the pound rose against the U.S. dollar.
-GBP/USD climbed from 1.3383 to 1.3455, hitting a new high along the 20-period moving average on the hourly chart.On the 4-hour chart, the price surged sharply to the 200-day SMA resistance line.
-On the daily chart, the price rebounded after touching the 200-day EMA and has recovered to near this month’s high.
-Furthermore, the pound continued to rise in the late Asian session today, setting a new high.
+The GBP/USD pair rose from 1.3383 to 1.3455, hitting a new high along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price surged sharply to the resistance level of the 200-period simple moving average (SMA).
+On the daily chart, the price rebounded after touching the 200-period exponential moving average (EMA) and has since recovered to near this month’s high.
+Furthermore, the pound continued to gain ground in the late Asian trading session today, setting a new high.